Skip to main content

 Most of what IQ for SCM does is behind the scenes and the outcomes of it generally manifest themselves in the source control management system rather than in IQ Server itself.
 As such, it can be difficult for users to know exactly what IQ Server is actually doing on their behalf with respect to IQ for SCM features, when, and why.

-The purpose of this document is to explain what many of those "behind the scenes" things are, how they work, why they work they way they do, and to provide some level of technical detail.
+The purpose of this document is to explain what many of those "behind the scenes" things are, how they work, why they work the way they do, and to provide some level of technical detail.

 How IQ Server interacts with SCM systems